 - Pressure to Buy Quickly.
 No reputable investment professional should push you to make an immediate decision about an investment or tell you that you must "act now."
 If someone pressures you to decide on an investment without giving you time to do your research, walk away.

 - Red Flags in the Financial Professional's Background.
 Even if an investment professional is in good standing with his or her regulators, you should be aware of potential red flags in the professional's background.
-SEC, FINRA, and state securities regulator records can be used to identify red flags for potential problems, including: (1) employment at firms that have been expelled from the securities industry; (2) personal bankruptcy; (3) termination; (4) being subject to internal review by an employer; (5) a high number of customer complaints; (6) failed industry qualification examinations; (7) federal tax liens; and (8) repeatedly moving firms.
+SEC, FINRA, and state securities regulator records can be used to identify red flags for potential problems, including: (1) employment at firms that have been expelled from FINRA membership; (2) personal bankruptcy; (3) termination; (4) being subject to internal review by an employer; (5) a high number of customer complaints; (6) failed industry qualification examinations; (7) federal tax liens; and (8) repeatedly moving firms.

 How to Help the Seniors in Your Life